Companioned Prayer

 Learning the prayer is easy.
 Discovering its ample graces occurs with regular practice.
 Both learning and regular practice is best done with the support of a small prayer group in your church or religious community.

 Do not try to learn the prayer by reading all about it on this website.
-The best way to learn the prayer is by joining a Companioned Prayer group or forming one.
-Your first four meetings will be learning sessions, followed by continuing to participate in the Companioned Prayer group, typically meeting weekly.
+The best way to learn the prayer is by joining a Companioned Prayer group or forming one in your church or religious community.
+Attend a presentation of your church's Companioned Prayer ministry if you can, and then sign up for a series of four introductory prayer sessions.
+Then continue to participate in a Companioned Prayer group, typically meeting weekly.
 All meetings only take about an hour-and-a-half.
-After four to six prayer group meetings following the learning sessions, you will want to participate in a one- or two-day Companioned Prayer retreat, as soon as one is available.
+After four to six prayer group meetings following the introductory prayer sessions, you will want to participate in a one- or two-day Companioned Prayer retreat, as soon as one is available.

 Discovering the graces of the prayer over time